muesli/silhouette/README.md

 // it's commonly used with k-means km := kmeans.New()

-// compute the average silhouette score (coefficient) for 2 to 8 clusters scores, err := Scores(d, 8, km)
+// compute the average silhouette score (coefficient) for 2 to 8 clusters, using
+// the k-means clustering algorithm scores, err := Scores(d, 8, km)
 for _, s := range scores {
     fmt.Printf("k: %d (score: %.2f)\n", s.K, s.Score)